rich1143/C-strings/README.md

 ```C
 char* disemvowel(char* str);
 ```
-that takes a null-terminated string, and returns a new null-terminated string (i.e., it doesn't mangle the original one) that contains the same characters in the same order, minus all the vowels.
+that takes a null-terminated string, and returns a _new_ null-terminated string (i.e., it doesn't modify the original string) that contains the same characters in the same order, minus all the vowels.
 Note that resulting array of characters will need to be allocated, and will typically be shorter than the input string.
 It would be desirable to not waste memory